SystemsApproach/aether-onramp/README.md

     cd ~/aether-onramp
 ```

-Then execute the following sequence of Make targets, where after each, run
+Then execute the sequence of Makefiles targets described in the
+following subsections, where after each, run:

 ```
     kubectl get pods --all-namespaces
 ```

-to verify the set of Kubernetes namespaces that are now operational.
+to verify the specified set of Kubernetes namespaces that are now operational.

-### Bring Up Kubernetes Cluster
+### Bring Up Kubernetes

 The first step is to bring up an RKE2.0 Kubernetes cluster on your target server.
 Do this by typing: